 If you're struggling to get more book reviews for your book, it will take work, like anything else, and I do think it can help to put yourself in the shoes of a reviewer.

-From our perspective, agreeing to do an extra book review takes a lot of time: reading the book, writing the review, creating and editing images and/or video for the review, and engaging with our audiences on a daily basis.
-Even though we love reading, one extra book review may mean saying “no” to other paid work, missing out on free time with family, etc. Plus, we get pitches all the time, so it’s literally impossible to say "yes" to everyone.
+Even though we love reading, one extra book review may mean saying "no" to other paid work, missing out on free time with family, etc. Plus, we get pitches all the time, so it's impossible to say "yes" to everyone.
 It can be really overwhelming.

-With that being said, below is exactly how to get book reviews from the perspective of a book reviewer myself.
+With that being said, below is exactly how to get book reviews from the perspective of a book reviewer.

 How to Get Book Reviews on Amazon, GoodReads & Social Media